Paul McGann: Early work and breakthrough

+McGann made his television debut in the Play for Today episode "Whistling Wally", broadcast 6 April 1982.
+His breakthrough role was in the BBC television series Give Us a Break (1983–1984), in which he starred as a snooker player named Mo Morris.
+He later presented the winning trophy for the 1984 Pot Black snooker competition.
+McGann gained wider recognition for playing the lead character of Percy Toplis, a British criminal and deserter during World War I, in Alan Bleasdale's BBC historical serial The Monocled Mutineer (1986), based on the 1978 book of the same name written by William Alison and John Fairley.
+The serial garnered controversy from British right-wing media over its depiction of the 1917 Étaples mutiny, though McGann's performance garnered acclaim.

-The serial garnered controversy from British right-wing media, though McGann's performance garnered acclaim.
-In 1986, he was cast as the anonymous main character (Marwood) in Bruce Robinson's cult film, Withnail and I. He also starred as Anton Skrebensky in Ken Russell's 1989 adaptation of D. H. Lawrence's The Rainbow.
-McGann's other early film appearances include The Monk, Dealers, Tree of Hands and the epic war film Empire of the Sun.
+McGann and Richard E. Grant star in Bruce Robinson's 1987 black comedy film Withnail and I as unemployed flatmates who take a disastrous countryside holiday.
+The film is considered a cult classic of British cinema.
+McGann's unnamed character, credited as "...& I" has been referred to as "Marwood" by Robinson and critics.
+McGann starred as Anton Skrebensky in Ken Russell's 1989 film adaptation of D. H. Lawrence's 1915 novel The Rainbow.
+His other early film appearances include The Monk, Dealers, Tree of Hands and the epic war film Empire of the Sun.
 McGann and other young British actors who were becoming established film actors such as Tim Roth, Gary Oldman, Colin Firth and Bruce Payne were dubbed the 'Brit Pack'.

-Since 1989, McGann has concentrated primarily on television work, including Nice Town and Nature Boy for the BBC, and The One That Got Away and the second series of Hornblower for ITV.
+Since 1989, McGann concentrated primarily on television work, including Nice Town and Nature Boy for the BBC, and The One That Got Away and the second series of Hornblower for ITV.
 However, he has had small roles in a number of high-profile American films like The Three Musketeers and Alien 3.
 His role in Alien 3 was originally larger, but much of it was edited out of the final print.
 The cut footage can be seen in the extended version of the film.

 In 1992, he was cast as Richard Sharpe, the lead character in the Sharpe series of made-for-TV films based on Bernard Cornwell's novels.
 However, he injured his knee while playing football just days into filming Sharpe's Rifles in Ukraine and was replaced by Sean Bean in the role.

+McGann and his brothers appeared in the 1995 television film Catherine the Great.
+They also played brothers in the 1995 television serial The Hanging Gale.